blackflux/object-scan/README.md

 When set to false no array selectors are used and arrays are automatically traversed.

+Passing an array and setting this option to `false` will cause the empty needle (`""`) to match top level objects.

 ## Examples

 More extensive examples can be found in the tests.